-I’ve been fascinated by social psychology for the past 4 months and I’ve read anything and everything I've come across on this subject.
-I’ve learned a lot, but there’s one takeaway that trumps everything else.
+I’ve been fascinated by social psychology for the past 4 months and I’ve read and listened to anything and everything I’ve come across on this subject.
+I’ve learned quite a lot, but there’s one takeaway that trumps everything else.
 The most crucial and widely accepted fact when it comes to understanding individual and group psychology:

 No one knows anything and everything is a crapshoot.

 Trained CIA agents can’t tell if you’re lying.
 Many of those we trust most are sociopaths.
 Professionals we look up to have no idea what they’re talking about.
 Companies with impeccable reputations are lying to us.